 Student Life & Activities

-Included within the program are several excursions to such locations as Bath, Stonehenge, Oxford, Cambridge, and Stratford upon Avon.
+Included within the program are several excursions to such locations as Hampton Court, Oxford, Cambridge, and Liverpool.
 There will also be social activities offered in London including visits to theaters and museums.
 Students are also registered with the University of London Student Union where they can mingle with British students.
 For the activities of the Union, view their Website.

-Students live in self-contained two- or three-bedroom apartments located in central London and a short commute/walk from the ACCENT Centre.
-Apartments consist of a fully equipped kitchen, shared bedrooms and bathrooms, a common living/dining space, and high-speed wireless internet.
+Students live in self-contained multi-bedroom apartments located in central London and a short commute/walk from the ACCENT Centre.
+Apartments consist of a fully equipped kitchen and shared bedrooms and bathrooms.

 All students must have a cumulative USC GPA of 3.0 and minimum sophomore standing at the commencement of the program.
 COMM majors must complete two out of the five Communication core courses at the time of application, or one completed and one in progress at the time of application; COMM minors are exempt from this requirement.*